tnahs/readstor/book/src/01-templates/03-partial-templates.md

 {% include "_my-partial-template.md" %}
 ```

-Where `"_my-partial-template.md"` is a path relative to to the
+Where `"_my-partial-template.md"` is a path relative to the
 [templates directory][templates-directory].
 Therefore, this would be pointing
 to a template at the root of the [templates directory][templates-directory].
 If we wanted to organize our templates into different directories we would